UpCloudLtd/upcloud-cli/README.md

 Exit code | Description
 --------- | -----------
 0         | Command(s) executed successfully.
 1 - 99    | Number of failed executions.
-For example, if stopping four servers and API returs error for one of the request, exit code will be 1.
+For example, if stopping four servers and API returns error for one of the request, exit code will be 1.
 100 -     | Other, non-execution related, errors.
 For example, required flag missing.

 ## Examples